cirosantilli/linux-cheat/unicode.md

 14 and 15 are the private use area.

-## Point notation
+## Notation

-Points are noted as `U+` followed by an hexadecimal number, with leading zeros stripped.
+Points are noted as `U+` followed by an hexadecimal number.

+Leading plane zeros are stripped.

 Therefore:

-- plane 0 is noted as `U+XXXX`,
+- plane 0 is noted as `U+XXXX`.
+Note that leading zeros of the point are not stripped, e.g. `U+0100` since they are not in the plane.
 - planes 1 - 9 are noted as: `U+XXXXX`
 - planes nd 10 to 16 as `U+XXXXXX`